 I just had a Bulletproof Coffee this morning.
 I made my coffee with brain octane oil.
 Yeah, I feel great.

 Yeah.
 Medium chain triglycerides (MCT) oil – that’s what brain octane is.
 It’s very good for you.
 People don’t understand the difference between different oils.
 Some oils – you do not want to cook with.
 Some oils are unhealthy, and some oils are essential.
 You will die without them.
 You can learn all about that sort of thing from Dave Asprey and also Udo Erasmus.
-Yeah, I’ve had him on my other show, on The Optimized Geek.
+Yeah, I’ve had him on my other show, on Get Yourself Optimized.
 That was a very recent episode.

 Yeah.
 Before we dive more into marketing and YouTube and Twitter and all those things that people here are listening for, I just wanna remind you guys, how important it is to – if you want your business to be successful and you wanna really implement the best tools and tips, the first thing that you need to do is take care of your body because when your body is in better shape, when your mind is sharper, when your relationship at home are better, then your business is better as a result.
 What do you think about that?If you want your business to be successful and you wanna really implement the best tools and tips, the first thing that you need to do is take care of your body.
 Click To Tweet

 Yeah, it’s so true.
 If you get yourself…